Problem

 The PFAS Destruction Dilemma

 PFASs cannot be broken down with conventional water treatment processes.
-Current commercial processes adapted for PFAS treatment are carbon adsorption, single-use anion exchange and reverse osmosis.
-These methods are non-destructive, expensive, not effective for all PFAS chemicals and simply transfer the PFASs to a concentrated waste stream.
-This waste then needs to be transported off- site for high temperature regeneration, disposal at a suitable landfill or high temperature incineration.
+Current commercial processes adapted for PFAS treatment are carbon adsorption, single-use anion exchange and reverse osmosis (RO).
+The RO process generates a membrane reject that is typically 10- 15% of the total treated water volume.
+The carbon and anion- exchange filtration processes are non-destructive, expensive, not effective for all PFAS chemicals and simply transfer the PFAS and other contaminants to a media.
+This media waste then needs to be transported off- site for high temperature regeneration, disposal at a suitable landfill or high temperature incineration.
 Due to the uncertainty of PFAS destruction, incineration is being banned in many locations.
-Many landfills are refusing to accept PFAS waste due to leaching concerns and impending CERCLA classification.
-Thus, there is an immediate need for on-site PFAS destruction provided by OXbyEL’s TOF Electrolyzer technology that is effective for all PFAS chemicals, does not generate a secondary PFAS waste stream or harmful emissions, and is low cost.
+Many landfills are refusing to accept PFAS waste due to leaching concerns and possible CERCLA classification.
+Thus, there is an immediate need for on-site PFAS destruction provided by OXbyEL’s Electrolyzer technology that is effective for all chemicals including PFAS, does not generate a secondary waste stream or harmful emissions, and is low cost.